+Who is Independence Northwest?
 Independence Northwest is a 501(c)(3) nonprofit organization that provides services to about 500 adults with intellectual and developmental disabilities in the Portland tri-county area.
 We serve Multnomah, Clackamas, and Washington counties and have been in operation as a brokerage since 2007.
 Our agency is governed by a board of directors primarily comprised of people with I/DD and/or their family members.
 Our funding comes through a contract with the State of Oregon Department of Human Services.

+What is a Brokerage?
 Brokerages are private agencies (usually nonprofit) that contract with the Oregon Department of Human Services to provide case management, resources, and access to in-home support services.
 We offer self-directed, person-centered services.
 Brokerages serve about 8,000 people statewide.

+Why are you called a Brokerage?
 Great question.
 Brokerages are not providers in the traditional sense of the word.
 Usually when you think of a provider, you think of someone who will be doing direct, hands-on support.
 Brokerages are connectors.
 We’re navigators, brokers.
 Think of us as a link between your goals and the resources you need to carry out those goals.

+Where do Brokerages come from?
 Brokerages are the result of a lawsuit several families brought against the State of Oregon at the end of the 1990s.
 Over 5,000 people had been on waitlists for community-based services for many, many years.
 The lawsuit (Staley v.
 Kitzhaber) resulted in the Staley Agreement, paving the way for the brokerage services.
 Strong self-advocate, family, and community leaders demanded a new way of providing case management and services in the community.

+What is a Personal Agent?
 It’s a funny name, we know.
 When brokerages were created back in 2001, the idea was to stop having people feel like “cases” who were “managed” by a “case manager”.
 No one wants to be a case and no one wants to be managed.
 So, the families, self-advocates, and community leaders who built brokerages came up with the term Personal Agent.

 A Personal Agent’s job is to connect you with resources in the community (paid and unpaid) to help you live a full life.
 The funding comes from a case management funding source – state and federal government.
 We’ll use the term case manager sometimes because it’s the word most commonly used to create a distinction of support out in the world.
 So, we’re your PA, we’re your Case Manager, we’re your Service Coordinator.
 Whatever term you prefer, let’s go with it.
 What matters is what we do.
 And what we do is connect you to the people and services you need to live the life you want to live.